biomerieux-open-sources/mimicwizard-documentation/docs/source/installation.rst

    * Configure the application configuration file
    * Run the application

-D. Extend and optimize the application (Optionnal)
+D. Extend and optimize the application (Optional)

    * Add additional index to speed up the application
    * Add microbiology supplementary data to the application